 2. Find the very first note of the melody

-In the beginning, finding the first note will be a lot of trial and error.
-Just think of the note you’re looking for and let your hand float towards the fret that you think will give you the right note.
+Now, while you’re humming the note, let your hand float towards the fret that you think will give you the right note.
 This is an intuitive process, so don’t overthink it!
 Is it the correct note?
 Is it higher?
 Lower?
 Try to slide up or down the string you’re on, until you find the note you have in mind.
-Note: To get better at this, you can turn it into a little game.
-Sing a note, any note, and find it on guitar.
-You’ll find that within a matter of days you’ll get better at this.
-Your subconscious mind will be connecting pitches to strings and frets.
+In the beginning, finding notes will be a lot of trial and error and that’s entirely okay!
+With practice, you’ll get faster at this.

 3. Write the note down

-Found it?
+Found the note?
 Great!
-Make sure to write it down.
-I like using tab for this, because it gives you both the note and the position on the fretboard where you’re playing the note.
+Be sure to write it down.
+Writing the note down helps you keep track of where you are.
+I like using TAB for this, because it gives you both the note and the position on the fretboard where you’re playing the note.

 4. Repeat the process until you've found all the notes

-Is the second note higher or lower than the first note?
+Now that we have the first note, focus on the second one.
+Is this second note higher or lower than the first note?
 Or is it the same note?
-Try and find the second note.
+Try and find the right fret.
 To make things easier, stay on one string.
 Just slide up or down, until you find the correct note.
-Once you find the, write it down and repeat the process for each note until you've found the whole riff or melody.
+Once you find it, write it down and repeat the process for each note until you've found the whole riff or melody.